What is Computing Sciences/Computer Science/Computer Information Systems?

 Both incorporate aspects of several other fields: mathematics, to analyze the properties of algorithms and data structures; engineering, to design and construct practical programs and machines; the experimental sciences, both to investigate the behavior of programs running on real machines and to use programs for modeling scientific phenomena; the cognitive sciences, to develop “intelligent” programs and to study computation in relation to human intelligence; and business administration, to identify information needs of organizations.

 Computer science and computer information systems are young and rapidly developing fields.
-Presently, their chief areas, reflected in regular course offerings at the College, are: algorithms, data structures, programming languages, software engineering, object-oriented design and development, systems analysis, software project management, computer organization, architecture, operating systems, artificial intelligence, decision support and expert systems, computer networks, computer and network security, database systems, data mining, web publishing, multimedia, electronic commerce, etc. Other areas are covered in independent study and topics courses.
+Presently, their chief areas, reflected in regular course offerings at the University, are: algorithms, data structures, programming languages, software engineering, object-oriented design and development, systems analysis, software project management, computer organization, architecture, operating systems, artificial intelligence, decision support and expert systems, computer networks, computer and network security, database systems, data mining, web publishing, multimedia, electronic commerce, etc. Other areas are covered in independent study and topics courses.
 In addition, students can gain valuable job experience through internship programs and Brockport Career Exploration courses (BCEC).

 The programs offered by the department provide students with an excellent basis for a variety of careers and for graduate study.
 Possible careers include programming, system analysis and design, maintenance, management and user support of software in areas such as business, science, engineering, and computer systems.
 Fields of graduate study include computer science, mathematics, information systems, information management, and various areas of science and engineering.